todc/todc-bootstrap/README.md

 ## Browser compatibility ##

-This is being tested in the latest versions of Chrome and Firefox only.
-I have no immediate plans to test this in IE.
+This is being tested in the latest versions of Chrome, Firefox, and IE8+.

 ## Demo ##